Does Exercise Affect Fertility?

 When you are trying to conceive, you may be wondering how exercise affects fertility.
 This is a simple question with a somewhat complex answer that depends upon many individual factors.
 So, the first piece of guidance is to reject any “one-size-fits-all” advice you may have heard because no one recommendation is suitable for everyone.

-Another point to keep in mind is that exercise confers a host of wonderful benefits for parent and child, so if you can exercise to any degree, that is highly recommended.
+Another point to keep in mind is that exercise confers substantial benefits for parent and child, so if you can exercise to any degree, that is highly recommended.

-To address the intricacies on the topic of exercise and fertility, this article provides findings from current research so that you can make the most informed choices for you and your family.
-In addition, it is important to listen to the guidance offered by your medical provider, who will have the most complete picture of your health profile and needs.
+To address the intricacies of exercise and fertility, this article presents findings from current research to help you make the most informed choices or support you in coaching clients during this time.
+It is important to note that individual guidance from a medical provider is essential, as these professionals have the most complete picture of each person’s health profile and needs.

 Infertility is defined as the inability of a couple to conceive within one year of trying to become pregnant through unprotected sex.